nosqlbench/nosqlbench/adapters-api/src/main/resources/workload_definition/op_template_variations.md

 # Op Templates Variations

-These examples are here to illustrate and test specific variations of op templates.
+These examples illustrate a variety of valid op template structures.

 ## Op Naming